INSURANCE 101

 Will my cyber insurance policy pay for ransomware?
 What about social engineering?

+Ransomware accounted for 58% of large cyber insurance claims in 2024 and email-based attacks, including email compromise and funds transfer fraud made up 60% of all claims.
 There are cyber coverage policies that include coverage for cybercrime and can be activated in response to cyber extortion (i.e. ransomware).
 Cyber extortion is a threat or series of threats made by an outside person or entity that is prolonging or tampering with sensitive data events.
 In the instance that your organization undergoes a cyber extortion event, your cyber insurance policy can cover both extortion costs, and costs associated or incurred through social engineering.

 Why are the costs of cyber insurance increasing across the board?